Kethe-Akhil/Walmart-Sales-forecasting/README.md

 # Walmart-Sales-forecasting
+#IF YOU ARE FREE ONCE WATCH MY PROJECT YOU FEEL CRAZY YOU DOESN'T GET  BORED
 # 🛒 Walmart Sales Forecasting with SARIMAX

 Forecasting retail sales using time series modeling and object-oriented Python programming.